 - To enforce your bond claim you must file suit against the bond company within one (1) year of the final payment to the Place 1* Contractor but cannot be filed before ninety (90) days after your last labor was performed and/or materials were provided.

 - Place 2* and below Contractors must send notice to the Place 1* Contractors within days of the first work performed and/or materials supplied, letting them know what you are doing and who you were hired by.

 - Place 2* and below Contractors also need to send notice of unpaid amounts within ninety (90) days of last work and/or materials supplied.
 This notice needs to be sent to the Place 1* Contractor, the bond company, and the governmental unit having the work done.

 - If you are working on a State Highway, notice of unpaid amounts needs to be sent within sixty (60) days of last work and/or materials supplied.

 If you work in Michigan, you must ensure that you understand the information above.
 You deserve to be paid for the work you do, and filing a timely, valid lien is the best way to protect your pay.
-If you need to get your hands on Michigan’s lien or bond claim forms, consider purchasing the required materials from us!
 If you want someone else to take care of filing your lien or bond, and do it the right way, contact a Michigan lien lawyer to take care of it for you.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Fortify your future and protect your right to payment by following these steps!

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,